Ahmed-haji/ThesisProject/README.md

 # running the project
 1. Clone the repository
 2. Run the command `pip install -r requirements.txt` to install the required libraries.
+3. Run the command `jupyter lab` to open the jupyter lab.
+4. run the notebooks

 # Notes

-Most production lives in Jupyterlab subdirectories.These include te files
+Most production lives in Jupyterlab subdirectories.These include the files for the data analysis and the models.
+The data is stored in the jupyterlab/data folder.
+The models are in the jupyterlab folder.